-Importance of Gun Ergonomics
+The Importance of Spray Gun Ergonomics

-Many painters suffer costly muscle strain or repetitive-motion injuries that could be prevented with proper gun ergonomics.
+Many painters suffer costly muscle strain or stiffness and repetitive-motion injuries that could be prevented with proper gun ergonomics.
 For example, annual workers compensation claims for injuries like carpal tunnel syndrome can easily cost more than $30,000.

 Did you know?

 One instance of carpal tunnel syndrome can easily cost an employer more than $30,000 per year.
 That's according to the Occupational Health and Safety Administration (OSHA) of the United States Department of Labor.